waltmoorhouse/homebridge-icare-water-monitor/README.md

 ## Configuration

-You will need your *user id* and  *authentication token* from the app to use this plug-in.
+You will need your user *email* and  *password* from the app to use this plug-in.

 # Donations